Throw It Back Thursday: Legendary Booty Goddess Roxy Reynolds Reemerges In Freaknasty #DontRushChallenge Video

 “Wear Your Truths Unapologetically”- By: Schanell Marie Carol ATLANTA, GA 🖤TOMORROW AUG 4th @untoldtruthfragrance 🎶🎵 INVADES The MARKET @ MACYS LENOX SQUARE MALL!
 FOLLOW @untoldtruthfragrance NOW!!!
 1. PURCHASE A 100ML BOTTLE 2.
 TAKE A PICTURE & TAG ME 3.
 GET A FREE UNTOLD TRUTH T-SHIRT @knky_krtl 🖤

-After weeks of dazzling #DontRushChallenge videos, we finally got the freaky edition featuring some of our adult film faves like legendary booty Goddess-turned-perfume-selling-house-flipping entrepreneur Roxy Reynolds who showed up and showed OWT the spicy viral video.
+After weeks of dazzling #DontRushChallenge videos, we finally got the freaknasty edition featuring some of our freaky flick faves like legendary booty Goddess-turned-perfume-selling-house-flipping entrepreneur Schanell Marie Carol aka Roxy Reynolds who showed up and showed OWT in the deliciously nostalgic video.

-And yes, she STILL got it yearsss after her award-worthy run as one of the biggest (and baddest) Black women in the freaky flick industry.
+And yes, she STILL got it yearsss after her Hall of Fame reign as a Top 3 Ebony Baddie in freaky flickdom with thirsted over booty meats and treats that made their triumphant return in the glorious viral video that won the whole entire internet.

 View this post on Instagram